iainctduncan/papers/source/features_usage.rst

 When the s4m object is created in a Max patch, it will initialize itself by loading the bootstrap file, **s4m.scm**.
 This file contains Scheme code on which the documented s4m functionality depends, and also loads several other Scheme dependencies.
-This bootstrap file is available for inspection and alteration by the user, and it is expected that advanced users will alter their bootstrap file, allowing them to automatically load additional files that they would like to have available automatically.
+This bootstrap file is available for inspection and alteration by the user, and it is expected that advanced users will alter their bootstrap file, allowing them to automatically load additional files that they would like to have available by default.

-By default, the bootstrap file additionally loads the file **s74.scm**, which contains Scheme definitions that are not specific to Max. s74 is intended to be an extension to s7 to provide convenience features that I assume most users will want available.
+The bootstrap file additionally loads the file **s74.scm**, which contains Scheme definitions that are not specific to Max. s74 is intended to be an extension to s7 to provide convenience functions that a typical user will want available.
 It adds various higher-level functions taken from, or inspired by, less minimal Scheme implementations, such as Chez and Chicken, as well as from the related Lisp dialects of Clojure, Racket, and Common Lisp.

 The bootstrap file also loads several files that are packaged with s7 itself but are optional: **stuff.scm**, **loop.scm**, and **utilities.scm**.
-These files come as optional extensions int s7 distribution itself, and define several macros borrowed from Common Lisp and used in Common Music, such as **loop**, **dolist**, and **dotimes**.
+These files come as optional extensions in s7 itself, and define several macros borrowed from Common Lisp and used in Common Music, such as **loop**, **dolist**, and **dotimes**.

 Once the s4m object has loaded s4m.scm and its subsequent dependencies, it is ready to be used.